 - Formatted electronic copies of the ARK/RPS form.

 - Hard copies of any of the above, including electronically required elements.

-For Cycle 4 and following, note that science justifications should not include information identifying the proposer team.
+IMPORTANT!!
+For Cycle 4 and thereafter, science justifications should not include information identifying the proposer team.
 See the Dual-Anonymous Review

 section for more information.

 4. Some Key Details of the Proposal Form